lmlepin9/DM-CNN/README.md

 Convolutional neural network aimed to discriminate dark matter (dark trident scattering) from neutrino interactions and from cosmic-ray muons.
 DM-CNN repurposes the MPID architecture to train a binary classifier.
 Analogously to MPID, this network receives 512x512 LArTPC images.
-The CNN eturns the probability of the image containing either a dark trident interaction or a background interaction.
+The CNN returns the probability of the image containing either a dark trident interaction or a background interaction.